Skip to main content

 • 4Graduate Pediatric Dentistry Program, Ecological Sciences Department, University of Puerto Rico School of Dental Medicine, San Juan, Puerto Rico

 Background: Obesity and caries have become increasingly prevalent.
-As yet, research results on the relationship between obesity and caries in children and adolescents have been inconclusive.
+As of yet, research results on the relationship between obesity and caries in children and adolescents have been inconclusive.
 This study aimed to evaluate the association between caries and obesity in adolescents.

 Methods: This was a cross-sectional study of a convenience sample of 187 Puerto Rican adolescents aged 13–19 years, attending, among them, five high schools.
-Each participant received dental exams for caries using the criteria of the International Caries Detection and Assessment System (ICDAS), had his or her body mass index (BMI) determined, and took a 19-item risk-factor questionnaire.
+Each participant received dental exams for caries using the criteria of the International Caries Detection and Assessment System (ICDAS), had his or her body mass index (BMI) determined, and took a 19-item risk factor questionnaire.
 The Significant Caries (SiC) index (for DMFT) was calculated to compare obese and healthy adolescents.
 Statistical analysis was performed using descriptive and inferential statistics.

 Results: Nearly 60% of the sample population was female, with a mean age of 15.7 (±1.25).
 The mean BMI percentile was 72.24 (±28.78); 48.66% of the participants had a healthy weight, 19.79% were overweight, and 30.48% were obese.
-Dental caries was observed in 68% of the participants; the mean caries indexes D3-6MFS was 5.17(±5.92) and mean D3-6MFT 3.59 (±3.97).
+Dental caries was observed in 68% of the participants; the mean caries index D3-6MFS was 5.17(±5.92) and the mean D3-6MFT was 3.59 (±3.97).
 No significant differences were found between caries indexes and obesity status (P > 0.05).
-The Median (p25, p75) SiC index among overweight/obese adolescents was 9.5 (7, 12), whereas for healthy weight/underweight participants was 7 (5, 8) (p < 0.005).
+The median (p25, p75) SiC index among overweight/obese adolescents was 9.5 (7, 12), whereas for healthy weight/underweight participants was 7 (5, 8) (p < 0.005).

 Conclusions: Based on the limited number of participants, no association was found between dental caries (D3-6MFS and D3-6MFT) and obesity (BMI) among adolescents.